 Next to “White Christmas”, the song “Count Your Blessings” is probably the most well-known song of this musical.
 It was actually nominated for an Academy Award in 1954 when the film first was released.
 The lyrics suggest that when we’re anxious, it’s important to reflect on our lives by looking at ways in which we’re fortunate.
 In fact, using the time in bed to reflect on our day and consider how we were supported and cared for during the day is a wonderful prelude to falling to sleep.

 Be aware of the support you’ve received from others in the past

 In two instances, the story points to events in the past where one person has helped another.
 In the opening scene, Phil (Danny Kaye) saves Bob’s (Bing Crosby) life while they’re serving in the army in WWII.
 In return, Bob allows Phil to join his musical act after the war.
 In the second instance, Bob and Phil discover that their former commanding general is running a failing country inn in Vermont.
 In recognition of the general’s past devotion to men under his command, they plan on staging a Broadway production in the inn to attract some attention and paying customers.
 There’s a lesson in these sub-plots of not forgetting who helped us get where we are.
 And looking for opportunities to repay the people who helped us along the way.

 Expectations lead to disappointment

-’s stars arrive in Vermont by train looking forward to a wonderful snow-filled Christmas scene.
+The show’s stars arrive in Vermont by train looking forward to a wonderful snow-filled Christmas scene.
 But when they arrive, there’s not a snowflake to be found.
-(This could have been filmed here in Vermont two years ago!)
+(This could have been filmed here in Vermont a few years ago!)
 When we have specific expectations, we can be blinded to the beauty, richness and uniqueness of what life actually offers us.
 The key to happiness lays in appreciating what’s being offered, rather than lamenting what’s missing.